vaadin/grid-renderers-collection-addon/README.md

 For a more comprehensive examples, see org.vaadin.grid.cellrenderers.demo.DemoUI

 ## Features

+### DeleteButtonRenderer
+Two stage (Delete & Confirm) Delete action button.
+Delete and Confirm texts can be configured e.g. for localization.
+There is style name for Confirm state in order to add accent in custom theme if needed.
+Vaadin 8 version of this renderer can be found in https://vaadin.com/directory#!addon/gridfastnavigation-add-on

 ### SimpleSelectRenderer
 Select a value with popup selector from small set of values.
 This Renderer is like ComboBox, but much